fcambus/chrysalide/README.md

 The theme bundles third party fonts and scripts released under the following licenses:

-- Open Sans fonts are licensed under the Apache license Version 2.0
+- Work Sans fonts are licensed under the SIL Open Font License v1.1
 - Prism is licensed under the MIT license

 ## Author